 Traditionally, liver tests abnormalities have been grouped under the following patterns:

 Cholestatic (predominantly ALP elevation)

+Liver tests are markers of liver injury, not liver function.
 Functional assessment of the liver (evaluating protein synthesis, metabolism, bile production, storage, and detoxification) can be determined by:

 Scoring systems such as Model for End-Stage Liver Disease (MELD) and Child-Turcotte-Pugh (CTP) score, based on laboratory test results and clinical features.

 - Epstein-Barr virus infection

 - Herpes simplex virus infection